conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 > *Please add your name below if you're able to attend.*
 >
-> *To volunteer as facilitator add a :loudspeaker: after your name.
+> - *To volunteer as **facilitator** add a :loudspeaker: after your name.
 This person will pick items from the various sections below and guide the discussion.*
-> *To volunteer as a note taker (it works best if we have 2 or 3) add a  :memo: after your name.
+> - *To volunteer as a **note taker** (it works best if we have 2 or 3) add a  :memo: after your name.
 These people will make notes in the 'Agenda and Notes' section as we go.*
-> *To volunteer as timekeeper add a :clock1: after your name.
+> - *To volunteer as **timekeeper** add a :clock1: after your name.
 This person will nudge us to get back on track if we digress too far, and when we're approaching the end of the meeting and need to wrap up.*

 * [name=Name]
 *